-- (i) the timescale for improvement: - (ii) how and by whom their work will be monitored during the review period; and - (iii) the consequences if their work does not improve or if improvement is not maintained.
+- (i) the timescale for improvement; - (ii) how and by whom their work will be monitored during the review period; and - (iii) the consequences if their work does not improve or if improvement is not maintained.

-Ideally, standards of performance should be agreed between the Town Clerk and employee.
-However, in the absence of such an agreement, the Town Clerk must satisfy himself or herself that any targets set are reasonable and non-discriminatory.
-If training has already been given then its effectiveness should be reviewed and any further training and support agreed.
+Ideally, standards of performance should be agreed between the Business Manager, Line Manager and employee.
+However, in the absence of such an agreement, the Business Manager must satisfy themself that any targets set are reasonable and non-discriminatory.
+If training has already been given then its effectiveness should be reviewed, and any further training and support agreed.

-If the Town Clerk is satisfied at the conclusion of the review that there is a shortfall in performance, the employee will be issued with a formal warning and an action plan, including timescales, to achieve.
+If the Business Manager is satisfied at the conclusion of the review that there is a shortfall in performance, the employee will be issued with a formal warning and an action plan, including timescales, to achieve.
 It will also be made clear that failure to achieve the action plan will lead to the next stage of the formal procedure.
 The length of time given to improve will depend on the nature of the job and the performance gap but in normal circumstances it should not be more than 3 months.
-The Town Clerk should confirm the outcome of the meeting in writing to the individual within 5 working days.
+The Business Manager should confirm the outcome of the meeting in writing to the individual within 5 working days.